Tellinq/yoga-book-9i/README.md

 Not detected as is.
 Possible getting around as when you arent in a laptop orientation, there is indication that a "touchpad" is turned off

+I am currently finding a way to manually override this as the hinge sebsor is exposed and can be used to determine what angle warrants tablet mode.

 ### User Center software experience

 Lenovo does not make a User Center application that works with Linux.
 This is expected as this has never been advertised as such.
 I'm only reporting this here to save people from asking.